digitalnsw/research-help/recruitment/index.md

 ## Get involved

 Anything you can do to promote the service will help.
 You could promote it on your social media accounts, or on your website.
-If you've done the hard work to recruit users for a usability test or an interview, we've got flyers you can share with them if they want to do further research.
+If you've done the hard work to recruit users for a usability test or an interview, we've also got flyers you can share with them if they want to do further research.

 ## Build the service kit